lgreski/cleaningdata/Codebook.md

     </tr>
     <tr>
         <td>Mag</td>
-        <td>Measurement of the maginitude of the Euclidean norm (i.e. distance from the origin) of a three-dimensional signal</td>
+        <td>Measurement of the magnitude of the Euclidean norm (i.e. length of a vector from the origin) of a three-dimensional signal</td>
     </tr>
     <tr>
         <td>Mean</td>